Skip to main content

 Dr. Eloe is a champion of graduate education.
 As graduate program director for many years, he provided graduate training to many students from underrepresented populations.
 He saw the need for new directions in graduate education and spearheaded the creation of master’s programs in financial mathematics and in mathematics education.

 During his tenure as chair of the Department of Mathematics, the department hired 11 new tenure-line faculty and five faculty earned tenure and promotion to associate rank.
-He takes great interest in junior faculty’s research and his questions sometime lead to surprising collaborations.
+He took great interest in junior faculty’s research and his questions sometime lead to surprising collaborations.

 As chair, he supported the creation of our biennial undergraduate conference, Undergraduate Mathematics Day, and he funded the Electronic Proceedings of Undergraduate Mathematics Day to give student presenters a publication outlet.
 He significantly expanded the biennial Alumni Career Seminar, and both events are anchored by the annual Kenneth C. Schraut Lecture.

-Dr. Eloe is an important voice of the Mathematics Department.
+Dr. Eloe was an important voice of the Mathematics Department.
 His colleagues will miss his thoughtful input and incredible work ethic.
 They will miss his jokes and his cryptic references to his beloved Giants.
 They will miss Paul Eloe, the friend.

-Dr. Andrew Evwaraye is a semiconductor physicist in the Department of Physics, where he established a Center for Material and Device Characterization that uses capacitance transient spectroscopy techniques to characterize defects in semiconductors.
-He has collaborated quite successfully with researchers at the Airforce Research Laboratory (AFRL), Wright State University, Carnegie-Mellon University and in other countries.
+Dr. Andrew Evwaraye was a semiconductor physicist in the Department of Physics, where he established a Center for Material and Device Characterization that uses capacitance transient spectroscopy techniques to characterize defects in semiconductors.
+He collaborated quite successfully with researchers at the Airforce Research Laboratory (AFRL), Wright State University, Carnegie-Mellon University and in other countries.
 His research includes analyzing lunar rocks from the Apollo program in search of evidence of the elusive magnetic monopole.

-Dr. Evwaraye has served the Physics Department, the College of Arts and Sciences and the University of Dayton exceptionally well with pride and distinction.
+Dr. Evwaraye served the Physics Department, the College of Arts and Sciences and the University of Dayton exceptionally well with pride and distinction.

 His career can be summarized in the motto from Chaucer, "gladly will he teach and gladly will he serve."
-He is known in the English Department as a colleague who fights for what he believes and holds no grudges regardless of the outcome.
+He was known in the English Department as a colleague who fights for what he believes and holds no grudges regardless of the outcome.

 Every year an alum calls the department looking for him, just to tell him thanks.
 The department thanks him, too.
 The department will not be the same without him.